-The latest addition to the Dudley Learning Quarter is Dudley Enhance, a purpose-built resource centre for you as an A level learner.
-Packed full of exciting technology and designed to support A level studies, one of Dudley Enhance's key features is a large lecture theatre which can seat up to 80 learners.
-There are teaching rooms and lots of spaces to study and relax.
+Dudley Enhance, packed full of exciting technology and designed to support A level studies, one of Dudley Enhance's key features is a large lecture theatre which can seat up to 80 learners.

 The strikingly modern building also houses Stir Café and Bistro where learners can relax with drinks and refreshments.
 Snacks and meals will be produced by Dudley College of Technology's catering learners in the purpose-built training kitchen, giving these chefs-in-themaking that all-important experience to make them stand out from the crowd when they enter the hospitality industry.